AdobeDocs/learning-manager.en/help/migrated/kb/troubleshooting-guide-for-live-hub.md

 |"FileName.pdf" exceeds the 1 MB limit.|An Instructor uploads a PDF file that exceeds the 1 MB file size limit.|Compress or reduce the PDF file size to under 1 MB, then re-upload.|
 |"FileName.pptx" exceeds the 3 MB limit.|An Instructor uploads a PPT file that exceeds the 3 MB file size limit.|Compress or reduce the PPT file size to under 3 MB, then re-upload.|

-## Breakout rooms issues
+## Breakout session issues

-The messages below can appear when an Instructor tries to start breakout rooms.
+The messages below can appear when an Instructor tries to start breakout session.

 |Error message|Scenario|Suggestions to overcome the error|
 |---|---|---|